 Key Reasons to Join Your State Association

-OSHA is Oklahoma's only ASHA-recognized State Association for Speech-Language Pathologists, SLP Assistants and Audiologists.
+OSHA is Oklahoma's only ASHA-recognized State Association for speech-language Ppathologists, SLP assistants and audiologists.
 OSHA represents you, as you serve your Oklahoma clients.
 Your membership in OSHA allows your voice to be heard on important issues of the profession.

 INFORMATION - We are part of a dynamic, evolving profession.
 Keep up with important happenings at the state and national levels.

 - E-Blasts to keep you apprised of urgent and important professional issues

 - Access to "Members Only" portion of website, including an active job board, member directory, important documents and much more

 COLLABORATION - Two heads (or three...or a hundred) are better than one!
 Keep in touch with your colleagues for creative problem-solving, brainstorming new projects and approaches, and for that much-needed emotional support!

 - Professional Networking

 - OSHA maintains committees on school issues, audiology issues, medical issues, governmental regulations, and private practice issues.

 CONTINUING EDUCATION - Maintain certification and be a lifelong learner.